Abha Iyengar is an award-winning, internationally published poet, author, essayist, and British-Council-certified creative-writing mentor.

-Her books include “Yearnings,” “Shrayan,” “Flash Bites,” “Many Fish to Fry,” and “The Gourd Seller and Other Stories.”
-She has co-edited an anthology of 33 short stories, titled ‘The Other’ (Storymirror, India, 2018).
-Her work has also appeared in Lakeview International Journal of Literature and Arts, Cha-An Asian Literary Journal, Arabesques Review, Litro India and others.
+Her books include “Yearnings,” “Shrayan,” “Flash Bites,” “Many Fish to Fry,” “The Gourd Seller and Other Stories,” “The Tattoo At Her Throat” and “The Orange Straw Murders.”
+She has co-edited an anthology of 33 short stories, titled “The Other.”
+Her work has also appeared in Lakeview International Journal of Literature and Arts, Cha-An Asian Literary Journal, Khabar, Kitaab, Litro India and others.

 Abha Iyengar: We often find friends in strangers who understand us, and it may happen that we fail to find meaning in accepted relationships.
 What is similar across borders and in any inter-personal relationships is that we want to be treated with respect, love and understanding.